phetsims/phet-info/doc/phet-software-design-patterns.md

 Additional guidelines:

-(1) Create your options type by composing `SelfOptions` and the parent class’s options type. `SelfOptions` will contain options that are specific to your class.
+(1) Create your options type by intersecting `SelfOptions` and the parent class’s options type. `SelfOptions` will contain options that are specific to your class.

 ```typescript
 // Our parent class is Path, whose options type is PathOptions.